simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-compliance_markup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Fixed a bug in array merging.
+* Fixed a bug in Array merging.
 * Remove management of ``simp::sssd::client::ldap_domain`` from the mappings since use of LDAP is not guaranteed.
 * Fixed a bug in the compliance report functionality that did not correctly